Phase Equilibrium and Phase Diagrams

 Interpretation of Phase Diagrams

-Phase diagrams can be used to interpret the phase behavior of a substance.
-Phase diagrams can be used to determine the temperature, pressure, and composition at which phase transitions occur.
-Phase diagrams can also be used to predict the phases that will be present in a system at a given temperature, pressure, and composition.
+Phase diagrams interpret a substance's phase behavior.
+They determine the temperature, pressure, and composition at which phase transitions occur and predict the phases present in a system at a given temperature, pressure, and composition.

 Thermodynamic Modeling

-Thermodynamic modeling can be used to calculate the phase behavior of a substance.
-Thermodynamic models can be used to predict the temperature, pressure, and composition at which phase transitions occur.
-Thermodynamic models can also be used to calculate the properties of the different phases present in a system.
+Thermodynamic modeling calculates a substance's phase behavior.
+These models predict the temperature, pressure, and composition at which phase transitions occur and calculate the properties of the different phases present in a system.

 Applications